HumanSignal/labelImg/README.md

 It is written in Python and uses Qt for its graphical interface.

-The annotation file will be saved as a XML file.
+The annotation file will be saved as an XML file.
 The annotation format is PASCAL VOC format, and the format is the same as [ImageNet](http://www.image-net.org/)

 ![](icons/demo.png)